mtntruong/LRT-HDR/README.md

 For PDFs, please visit https://mtntruong.github.io/

-If you have any question, please open an issue.
+If you have any questions, please open an issue.
 The algorithm can also be applied to other applications.
-Please feel free to ask if you need help with training the algorithm using other datasets, either HDR imaging or other applications.
+Please feel free to ask if you need help training the algorithm on other datasets, either HDR imaging or other applications.

 # Source code
 The proposed algorithm is implemented in Python using PyTorch 1.11.